Halfnote/halfnote-backend/README.md

 - 🎵 Music search and metadata from Discogs API
 - 🎧 Spotify streaming links and embeds
 - 🖼️ Album cover art
-- ⭐ User ratings and reviews
+- ⭐ User ratings and reviews with genre tagging
 - 🔒 Secure authentication with JWT tokens
 - 💾 Redis caching for performance
-- 🎸 Genre support

 ## Setup